flant/addon-operator/docs/src/HOOKS.md

 The binding context for `schedule` and `kubernetes` hooks contains additional fields, described in Shell-operator [documentation][shell-operator-binding-context].

-`beforeAll` and `afterAll` global hooks and `beforeHelm`, `afterHelm`, and `afterDeleteHelm` module hooks are executed with the binding context that includes a `snapshots` field, which contains all Kubernetes objects that match hook's `kubernetes` bindings configurations.
+`beforeAll` and `afterAll` global hooks and `beforeHelm`, `afterHelm`, `beforeDeleteHelm`, and `afterDeleteHelm` module hooks are executed with the binding context that includes a `snapshots` field, which contains all Kubernetes objects that match hook's `kubernetes` bindings configurations.

 For example, a global hook with `kubernetes` and `beforeAll` bindings may have this configuration: